 Smart-Take: Psoriatic Arthritis

 While most people who are diagnosed with psoriatic arthritis have already been experiencing symptoms of psoriasis on their skin, sometimes the symptoms of both occur at or about the same time.
-The disease often appears between the ages of 35 and 50 and affects men and women in equal proportions, but it is more common among whites than persons of Asian or African descent.
+The disease often appears between the ages of 35 and 50 and affects men and women in equal proportions, but it is more common among Caucasians than persons of Asian or African descent.

-DMARDs.
+- DMARDs.
 Disease-modifying antirheumatic drugs can slow the progression of psoriatic arthritis and save the joints and other tissues from permanent damage.
-Side effects vary but can include: liver damage, bone marrow suppression, and lung infections.
+Side effects vary but can include liver damage, bone marrow suppression, and lung infections.

-Immunosuppressants.
-These medications act to curb the immune response responsible for psoriatic arthritis, but also for protecting against infection (its key side effect.)
+- Immunosuppressants.
+These medications act to curb the immune response responsible for psoriatic arthritis but also for protecting against infection (its key side effect).

 As always, consult your regular healthcare provider about how these changes may be able to help.